SSWConsulting/SSW.Rules.Content/rules/planned-outage-process/rule.md

 ---
-seoDescription: "Do you have a planned outage process to ensure minimal disruption and effective communication with users?"
+seoDescription: Do you have a planned outage process to ensure minimal disruption and effective communication with users?
 type: rule
 title: Outage - Do you have a planned outage process?
 uri: planned-outage-process